Maxima of a Random Model of the Riemann Zeta Function over Intervals of Varying Length: Introduction

 Finally, we use the double-bracket notation $[\![k,t]\!]$ for $[k,t]\cap \Z$, the integers in the interval $[k,t]$.\\

-{\bf Acknowledgements.} The research of L.-P.~A. is supported in part by the grant NSF CAREER~DMS-1653602.
+{\bf Acknowledgements.} The authors would like to thank the referee for the numerous insightful comments that led to a substantial improvement of the first version of the paper.
+The research of L.-P.~A. is supported in part by the granst NSF CAREER~DMS-1653602 and NSF~DMS-2153803.
 G.~D. gratefully acknowledges support from the European Union's Horizon 2020 research and innovation programme under the Marie Sk{\l}odowska-Curie Grant Agreement No. 754411.
 The research of L.~H. is supported in part by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) through Project-ID 233630050 -TRR 146, Project-ID 443891315 within SPP 2265 and Project-ID 446173099.